yukta72/A03/README.md

 •	Select Initialize this repository with a README.

 step 2: create a branch:

-Branch is a unique set of code changes with a unique name.
+•	Branch is a unique set of code changes with a unique name.
 Each repository can have one or more branches.
+1. Follow these steps

-Go to your new repository.
+•	Go to your new repository.

-Click the drop down that says branch: master.
+•	Click the drop down that says branch: master.

-Type a branch name, readme-edits, into the new branch text box.
+•	Type a branch name, readme-edits, into the new branch text box.

-Select the blue Create branch box or hit “Enter” on your keyboard.
+•	Select the blue Create branch box or hit “Enter” on your keyboard.

 Step 3: Make and commit changes